+Reliability is specifically concerned with random sources of error.
+Accordingly, the degree of inconsistency due to random error sources is what determines reliability: less consistency is associated with lower reliability, and more consistency is associated with higher reliability.
+Of course, systematic error sources also may exist.
 According to the Standards for Educational and Psychological Testing, "A number of factors can have significant effects on reliability/precision, and in some cases, these factors can lead to misinterpretations of test scores, if not taken into account" (AERA et al., 2014, p.
 38).
-First, test length and the variability of observed scores can both influence reliability estimates.
+Examples of such factors that can influence reliability estimates include test length and the variability of observed scores.
 Tests with fewer items or with a lack of heterogeneity in scores tend to produce lower reliability estimates.
-Second, reliability is specifically concerned with random sources of error.
-Accordingly, the degree of inconsistency due to random error sources is what determines reliability: less consistency is associated with lower reliability, and more consistency is associated with higher reliability.
-Of course, systematic error sources also exist.

-The remainder of this chapter discusses reliability results for Regents Examination in Algebra I (Common Core) and three additional statistical measures to address the multiple factors affecting an interpretation of the Exam's reliability:
+The remainder of this chapter discusses reliability results for Regents Examination in Geometry (Common Core) and three additional statistical measures to address the multiple factors affecting an interpretation of the Exam's reliability: